-And if I couldn’t do it, I’d have to give it up to the next guy who was willing to make more calls, endure endless criticism, and review resumes until their eyes bled.
+And if I couldn’t do it, I’d have to give it up to the next person willing to make more calls, endure endless criticism, and review resumes until their eyes bled.

-What to Look for in Top Software Sales Candidates
+6 TRAITS to Look for in Top Software Sales Candidates

 2. Recruit salespeople who want something badly.

 3. State school graduates and people who faced struggle early in life have a high probability of knowing how to really work to get what they want.

 4. People who aren’t afraid of looking stupid are willing to practice the skills required to win new business.
 This means they will fail many times before they hit success, they’re okay with that.
 They enjoy the challenge.

 5. Find people who are humble and polite, they know how to build baseline relationships quickly.